Kate C. Farrar, Executive Director

-Denise Rhone joined CWEALF in May of 2012 and supports CWEALF's overall Legal Education Program needs.
-This includes managing CWEALF's Information and Referral (I&R) service, conducting community outreach and education and grant writing.
-Additionally, Ms. Rhone coordinates the agency's interns and volunteers and leads the organization’s participation in United Way’s Volunteer Budget Coaching program.
+Denise Rhone joined CWEALF in May of 2012 and currently supports CWEALF's overall Legal Education Program needs.
+This includes managing the program's Information and Referral (I&R) service, community outreach and education, and grant writing.
+Additionally, Ms. Rhone coordinates the agency's interns and volunteer needs and assists on the implementation of CWEALF's strategic plan.

 Ms. Rhone received her B.A. in English from Trinity College and combines her artistic and communications abilities as well as her passion for social justice both in and outside of the workplace.
-She currently serves as co-Chair of Young Women Rising, is an active member of Journey Writers, Inc., and volunteers her time to faith-based initiatives in and surrounding her hometown, Hartford.
+She served as co-Chair of Young Women Rising, is a member of Journey Writers, Inc., and volunteers her time to faith-based initiatives in and surrounding her hometown, Hartford.